MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 ## Release notes for older versions

-Release notes for older C++ versions are also available.
-For information on what's new for C++ in Visual Studio 2019, see [What's new for C++ in Visual Studio 2019](what-s-new-for-cpp-2019.md).
-For information on what's new for C++ in Visual Studio 2017, see [What's new for C++ in Visual Studio 2017](what-s-new-for-cpp-2017.md).
-For information on what's new in earlier versions, see [Visual C++ What's New 2003 through 2015](../porting/visual-cpp-what-s-new-2003-through-2015.md).
+Release notes for older C++ versions are also available:

+- For information on what's new for C++ in Visual Studio 2019, see [What's new for C++ in Visual Studio 2019](what-s-new-for-cpp-2019.md).
+- For information on what's new for C++ in Visual Studio 2017, see [What's new for C++ in Visual Studio 2017](what-s-new-for-cpp-2017.md).
+- For information on what's new in earlier versions, see [Visual C++ What's New 2003 through 2015](../porting/visual-cpp-what-s-new-2003-through-2015.md).

 ## Known issues